 Now I budget and will probably budget until I die because I’m not inherently frugal.
 I’m still using YNAB, though I’m a little more lax about it.
 Starting from zero means I would need to take my categories down to 4-5 individual ones and set a very strict budget every month.
 No dining out, no coffee runs, no bar hopping with buddies.

 What I like about busier places like SD or LA or Las Vegas is that there are a lot of opportunities for extra work.
 I can work in a Primary Care clinic, an Urgent Care, or even the ER.
-Lots of moonlighting opportunities because there are a ton of medical groups out there.
+There are many moonlighting opportunities because there are many medical groups out there.

 I would choose my living location based on taxes and cost of housing.
 So for me it would be either WA or NV.
 Both of these state have zero income tax, along with plenty of work opportunities for an Urgent Care doctor.